coomdev/pngextraembedder/README.md

 The slowest machine I have available is an 8GB 2011 Sandy Bridge i5 with a 1660Ti, the only way I can tell something is slow is if you post a performance profile for me to study.
 (DevTools > Performance > Reload and Start Profiler > Save Profiler).

-There are parts where slowness is unavoidable, for example if you have a slow internet connection and enabled preloading (wtf are you doing?).
+There are parts where slowness is unavoidable, for example if you have a slow internet connection and enabled preloading (what the h*ck are you doing?).

 Even without preloading enabled, PEE still makes many requests at the start of a page as it fetches a small initial chunk of png/webm/gif files to know if something is embedded in there, only progressing further when something is detected.
 It also does boorus/catbox requests for the corresponding filenames.